Plan Your Visit: 2026 Patriots’ Day Celebrations in Lexington, MA

 2026 Reenactment Information

 Each year, the Lexington Minute Men, along with hundreds of local and regional reenactors, bring this history vividly to life.
+Use this guide to plan your visit, and find the complete event schedule at lexingtonhistory.org.

 Paul Revere’s Ride Reenactment